Home Discover Australia Uluru & Kata Tjua – 2 days Itinerary

 If you ever decide to do some shopping, know that the profits are shared with the Aboriginal people owners of this place, unlike Yulara.

-Evening at the free camping spot
+Evening at a free camping spot

 Do not hit the road at night to get back though.
 Spend a last night at the free camping ground to enjoy the breathtaking views of Uluru at sunset.
 You will be much less close to the rocks compared to the Sand Dune View of Kata Tjuta.
 However, you will be able to see both formations.
 Once again, a beautiful display of colours awaits you.